Introduction to Fig Farming Project Report

 - Dormant period with barren limbs

-Region with the dry climate during fruit development and maturation is considered best for fig trees.
-The fig trees in regions with high humidity coupled with low temperatures generally result in cracked and low- quality fruits.
+The region with a dry climate during fruit development and maturation is considered best for fig trees.
+The fig trees in regions with high humidity coupled with low temperatures generally result in cracked and low-quality fruits.
 The trees flourish well in regions with hot and dry winds during the April-June period.

 Propagation methods of Fig

-Many techniques are used for propagating Fig such as budding, hardwood cutting, air layering and grafting.
-However, the most commonly used methods for commercially propagating the trees is through hardwood cuttings.
+Many techniques are used for propagating Fig such as budding, hardwood cutting, air layering, and grafting.
+However, the most commonly used method for commercially propagating the trees is through hardwood cuttings.
 The size of the hardwood cuttings should be about 20-30 cm long and 0.5 to 0.7 cm thick.
 These cuttings should be taken from 1 to 2-year-old shoots, especially in the month of July-August.
-These cuttings are then planted into rooting mixture within a polythene bag.
-The cuttings can also be rooted by immersing them in damp sawdust or other medium.
+These cuttings are then planted into a rooting mixture within a polythene bag.
+The cuttings can also be rooted by immersing them in damp sawdust or other media.
 It is also clearly observed that cuttings that are placed under the mist develop roots faster (say 3 to 4 weeks).

 Propagation of figs through the seeds is not true to type and is probably used only in breeding programs.